gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 Recently, I stumbled upon some screenshots buried deep in my file archives.
 After a couple days of reminiscing old times in some unofficial servers that are still around - and realizing the game aged surprisingly well (although it might be just my nostalgia talking) - **I decided to use the skills that I acquired since then to snoop around the game files, maybe learning some cool stuff along the way.
 As it turns out, that was quite successful and exceedingly fun, so here's a quite lengthy rundown of my journey.**

-I probably spent over a hundred hours in the last month to get up to this point, and **it is still very much a work in progress**.
+I probably spent over 150 hours in the last month to get up to this point, and **it is still very much a work in progress**.
 Many of the game files are still hidden or unexplored, and there's a bunch that I still plan to do with the extracted assets.
 With that, I may update this post (or write follow-ups) in the near future if I do so.

 <!--more--> ---